 3. Test it with a diverse group of people and study the results to ensure anyone can accomplish simple tasks in a timely manner.

 Tip #4 Plan Your Portal Implementation

 As the saying goes, you only get one chance to make a first impression and if your portal lacks key features or is difficult to use, you will have an even harder time getting patients to give it a second chance.
 To ensure your portal offers a great user experience right out of the gate, test it with staff or a small group of patients before it goes live.

 The problem with many patient portals is that they’re not fully integrated with all of the provider’s systems.
 If key features like bill payment are missing it offers a less than ideal experience for users.

-Iguana can ensure your patient portal is connected to all of your hospital and patient user systems including, EHR, LIS, billing system, medical devices, mobile apps, and wearables to ensure increased participation in your online portal and a more satisfying user experience.
+Iguana can ensure your patient portal is connected to all of your hospital and patient user systems including, EHR, LIS, billing system (click here to get medical billing and coding certification), medical devices, mobile apps, and wearables to ensure increased participation in your online portal and a more satisfying user experience.